-Today, Perry splits her time lecturing in UTS’s educational drama subjects and undertaking research for the ACCY.
+Today, Perry splits her time lecturing in UTS’s educational drama subjects, undertaking research and project managing for the ACCY.

-Late last year, the centre, in collaboration with the Monkey Baa Theatre for Young People, was successful in securing a $41 000 grant from the Tim Fairfax Family Foundation; $10 000 of which will go towards research.
+Over the past two years the centre, in collaboration with the Monkey Baa Theatre for Young People, has been successful in securing $191 000 in funding from the Tim Fairfax Family Foundation; $45 000 of which will go towards research.

 “We hope to actually use this project as a springboard for further funding,” says Perry.
 “To prove that what we’re doing is meaningful, worthwhile and needed, because one of the foundation’s primary aims is to support the development of teachers and educators in Queensland and the Northern Territory.”

 According to Perry, technology is key.
 “We’re using video conference, Skype, and email because obviously we can’t be there with those teachers.
 So it’s very much about developing an understanding of what technology’s available and how we can best use it in this kind of pedagogical perspective.”